osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ??? note "About /etc/letsencrypt seeding"

-    If `/etc/letsencrypt` does not exist inside the temporary container, the copy command above will be skipped.
-This is expected.
-The host directory `/etc/letsencrypt` will be populated during the initial certificate issuance in Step 5.3.
-Keeping the directory present (even if empty) ensures the bind mount works and SELinux labels can be applied.
+    The `/etc/letsencrypt` directory is seeded from the Certbot image (not the testpoint) to create the expected path on the host.
+This seed may be minimal or empty; it will be populated during the initial certificate issuance in Step 5.3.
+Keeping the directory present (even if empty) ensures the bind mount works and SELinux labels can be applied on enforcing hosts.

 Stop the temporary container before switching to the final compose: